“The greatness of the human personality begins at the hour of birth.”

 - choose music for baby to listen

 Nature outings are very pleasant for little ones.
-Outdoor provides such a rich spectrum of learning sensorial experiences – sounds of birds singing, waves crushing on the shore, grass in baby’s fingers.
+Outdoor provides such a rich spectrum of learning sensorial experiences – sounds of birds singing, waves crashing on the shore, grass in baby’s fingers.
 If your baby enjoys tummy time, he or she may enjoy laying on the side on the picnic rug at the beach or in the park where he or she will be able to feel grass or sand with their hands.

 Posts you may like to read: